nicksales72/xor-perceptron/README.md

 - Frees memory correctly (I think).

 # Need to do
-- Efficiency/clean up code.
-- Later:
-  - Extend the MLP into learning regression and multi-class problems.
+- Add a way to save weights after training.
+    - Load weights and dataset option.

 # Usage
 ```shell